ruckertm/HINT/hintview/Linux/README.md

 ## HINT
 Sources and Documentation for Viewing HINT files under Linux.

-This implementation of a viewing application is the simples of all the viewing applications presented on this site.
+This implementation of a viewing application is the simplest of all the viewing applications presented on this site.
 It can be used as a starting point for your own application.